1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

+“The AS Institute of Genetics,
+headed by Lysenko, fell within the bounds of such review.
+At the end of June, for the first time in twenty years, the
+Institute was visited by a group of scientists with a mandate
+to examine, investigate, and report its finding”
+(Medvedev and Lerner, p.
+198)

+“But, on the evening of July 12, all members of the
+commission were notified by telephone that the last meeting
+had been canceled and the commission dissolved”
+(Medvedev and Lerner, p.
+199)

+“Ol’shansky.5 He obviously wanted
+to have the session approach the 1948 one in significance and,
+under cover of the decree, he demonstrated in his report the
+triumph of Michurinist biology over the reactionary Mor-
+ganism-Mendelism”
+(Medvedev and Lerner, p.
+202)

+“Furthermore, by 1963 Lysenkoism no longer had sup¬
+port in medicine, and the Academy of Medical Sciences was
+undertaking decisive steps for the rebirth of medical genetics”
+(Medvedev and Lerner, p.
+208)

+“Two weeks before the plenary session, all of the
+issue was removed from circulation at the order of the CC
+ideological commission, barely two to three days after it had
+been consigned to the distributing agency.
+The CC agricul¬
+tural secretary, Polyakov, who always complied with all
+Lysenkoite requests,”
+(Medvedev and Lerner, p.
+208)

+“The events of 1963 in any case demonstrated that the mo¬
+nopoly of Michurinist biology was on the wav out.”
+(Medvedev and Lerner, p.
+210)

+“But the style chosen by Ol’shansky for his article was not
+suitable for the 1963 environment.
+The Soviet scientific com¬
+munity had become more mature, and the methods and tactics
+chosen by Ol’shansky by then worked against him”
+(Medvedev and Lerner, p.
+211)

+“Lebedev was then given the floor for purposes of condemn¬
+ing Morganism-Mendelism.
+He demanded the banning of Mor¬
+ganism from curricula and severely criticized Lobashev’s text¬
+book of genetics”
+(Medvedev and Lerner, p.
+213)

+“lysenko: Not tactless, but slanderous!
+The praesidium” (Medvedev and Lerner, p.
+217)

+“lysenko: At least, if not the meeting as a whole, does the prae¬
+sidium support Sakharov’s statement?
+You said you did not, but
+what about the praesidium?”
+(Medvedev and Lerner, p.
+217)

+“The first article is by Semenov,1 and the second by Frolov.2
+The first analyzes the subjective-philosophical causes of the
+origin of false doctrines in natural science.
+The second dem¬
+onstrates how such false doctrines, under the conditions of
+the personality cult, can apparently be amalgamated with a
+dominant, dogmatic philosophy and thus receive the strongest
+support from influential ideological circles.”
+(Medvedev and Lerner, p.
+244)

+“To create a false doctrine, all that may be required
+is a fanatical person who has faith in the products of his own
+fantasy and who assumes the function of an infallible, scien¬
+tific prophet”
+(Medvedev and Lerner, p.
+246)

+“There was an erroneous tendency to classify sciences as
+bourgeois on the one hand, and proletarian or socialist on the
+other.
+T”
+(Medvedev and Lerner, p.
+247)

+“Constant difficulties and mistaken policies occurred in the
+country’s agricultural production.
+For many years, beginning
+with the headlong collectivization and massive repressions
+against the more prosperous peasants, and ending with Khru¬
+shchev’s decrees which limited the possibilities of individual
+livestock rearing, agricultural policy was based not so much
+on concern for an all-around development of agricultural pro¬
+duction and an increase in soil productivity, but rather on
+achieving maximum agricultural output at minimum budgetary
+cost.”
+(Medvedev and Lerner, p.
+248)

+“made possible popular support for one or another scientific
+trend selected by the political leadership, and complete sup¬
+pression of the opposition”
+(Medvedev and Lerner, p.
+249)

+“Criticism by
+other papers of any articles published in Pravda is practically
+impossible”
+(Medvedev and Lerner, p.
+249)

+“Criticism of Lysenko in the three active periods of the con¬
+troversy (1935-1938, 1946-1947, 1953-1958) was to be found
+only in specialized scientific journals.
+Several times, however,
+and for long periods, strict censorship bans on all criticism of
+Lysenko and Michurinist biology extended to all publications.
+Between 1948 and 1952, even any positive descriptions of ge-
+netical experiments were forbidden by the censorship.
+In
+1958-1964, only direct criticism of Lysenko was prohibited,
+and papers on experimental genetics were published without
+great difficulty, but only in a small number of scientific jour¬
+nals.”
+(Medvedev and Lerner, p.
+250)

+“An important factor in the prolonged domination of Ly-
+senkoism was the protracted practical isolation of Soviet scien¬
+tists and the Soviet intelligentsia from world science, foreign
+scientific institutions, and colleagues abroad”
+(Medvedev and Lerner, p.
+250)

+“Beginning with
+1933-1934, possibilities for Soviet scientists to participate in in¬
+ternational conferences, congresses, and symposia abroad be¬
+came sharply limited”
+(Medvedev and Lerner, p.
+250)

+“prevailing in the U.S.S.R., the periodic,
+prolonged capture of key administrative posts (the LAAAS
+praesidium, the Ministry of Agriculture, the agricultural sec¬
+tion of the CC, the degree-awarding commission, the Min¬
+istry of Education, etc.) by Lysenkoites secured for them full
+control over virtually all biological and agricultural science
+and education”
+(Medvedev and Lerner, p.
+252)

+“Since October, 1964, the popular support which
+Lysenko and his followers received from state and political
+authorities disappeared, and this fact is important”
+(Medvedev and Lerner, p.
+253)

 Medvedev, Zhores A, and Translated I Michael Lerner.
 The Rise and Fall of T.D.
 LyseMedvedev and Lerner, The Rise and Fall of T.D.
 Lysenko.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTcyMzQzODA4Nyw5Mzk5NzM1NDEsLTUyND